Another question that comes up frequently on Facebook and other groups is, "what code rail should I use?"

 So unless you're modeling the Shoreline, Maybrook Line, or Springfield Line, your New Haven layout should be Code 70 or even Code 55 for the main tracks.

-Since there are far more prototypical rail weights than available codes of model rail, here's a proposed approach to cover the range of tracks:
+There are far more prototypical rail weights than available codes of model rail, because it's not practical to manufature all of them.
+Here's how I would cover the range of rail weights:

 - Code 83 = 122-140 lb. rail